-Your passport must be valid for a period of at least six months after the date of your arrival in Australia.
-Please make sure that there is at least one completely empty page available in your passport.
-Please also bring a photocopy of your passport, to be kept in a different location from your passport in case of loss/damage.
+Your passport must be valid for a period of at least 6 months after the date of your arrival in Australia.
+Please make sure that there is at least one full empty page available in your passport.
+Please make sure that you also bring a photocopy of your passport, to be kept in a different location from your passport, in case of loss/damage.